ApryseSDK/pdftron-react-native/README.md

 ##### pageNumber
 number, optional

-Defines the page number that viewer lands on.
+Defines the currently displayed page number.
 Different from [`initialPageNumber`](#initialPageNumber), changing this prop value at runtime will change the page accordingly.

 ```js
 <DocumentView